The Global Good Program

 - Temple students who successfully complete (with a C- or better) credit-bearing coursework worth at least three semester hours in an approved summer or semester study abroad program with a minimum stay abroad of 28-days will satisfy the World Society (GG) requirement.

-These courses will feature frequent, on-site instruction, enabling you to study firsthand the sites, artistic treasures, traditions and practices associated with the people and history of the Czech Republic.
-These visits bring academic subjects to life and expose you to daily life in Prague.
+These courses will feature frequent excursions, enabling you to study firsthand the city’s rich Maya and Spanish heritage.
+These visits bring course texts to life and expose you to daily life in Mérida.

 Open to qualified students matriculated at U.S. colleges and universities.